SBA 7(a) Loan FAQ

 – Debt refinance

-7(a) loans cannot be used for real estate investment, either commercial or residential.
+7(a) loans cannot be used for real estate investment, either commercial (e.g. a strip mall) or residential (e.g. a multifamily/apartment building).
 If a 7(a) loan is used to purchase real estate, it must be with the primary goal of operating a business on the premises.
 However, the owner may still rent out up to 49% of the property.

-7(a) loans can generally be used for any kind of for-profit business.
+7(a) loans can be used for almost any kind of for-profit business.
 Some common uses of 7(a) loans include:

 – Retail